-Series 2010U-1 Qualified Energy Project and Series 2010U-2 University Projects are collateralized by a pledge of the University's unrestricted revenues.
+Series 2010U-1 Qualified Energy Project, Series 2010U-2 University Projects, Series 2011G University Projects and Series 2012H University Projects are collateralized by a pledge of the University's unrestricted revenues.
 Series 2010H Farrell Library Expansion Project, Series 2010G-1 & G-2 Recreation Expansion Project, Series 2008D Student Life Center Project, and Series 2001G-2 Recreation Project are collateralized by a pledge of student fees.
 Series 2009L K-State Olathe Innovation Project is collateralized by a pledge of sales tax revenue.
 Series 2009K-1 & K-2 Child Care Facility Project is collateralized by a pledge of user fees.
-Series 2001G-1 Salina Housing Project, Series 2005A Housing System Manhattan Campus, and Series 2007A Housing System Manhattan Campus are collateralized by a pledge of housing revenues.
+Series 2001G-1 Salina Housing Project, Series 2005A Housing System Manhattan Campus, and Series 2007A Housing System Manhattan Campus are collateralized by a pledge of state appropriations and various university revenue funds.
+Series 2003J-1 Energy Conservation Projects are collateralized by the annual utility and maintenance savings realized by the implementation of the energy improvement projects.
+Series 2007H Parking System Project is collateralized by a pledge of parking operation revenues.
+Series 2002E, Series 2011A-1 & A-2 and Series 2012B-1 & B-2 K-State Athletics, Inc. are collateralized by the pledge of revenues of the corporation.